What Costs and Fees Are Associated with Bridging Loans?

 Drawdown fees

-As well as the product fee, lenders will charge a drawdown fee (also known as an assessment fee or admin fee) to access your loan.
+In addition to the product fee, lenders charge a drawdown fee (also known as an assessment fee or admin fee) to access your loan.
 This fee will vary from lender to lender, but you can expect to pay around £500.

 Redemption fees

 This is another administrative fee charged by lenders.
-Bridging loans are recorded as a “charge” against a property, and the redemption fee relates to removing this legal charge from your property.
+Bridging loans are recorded as a “charge” against a property, and the redemption fee removes this legal charge from your property.
 It is usually around £100 to £150.

 Exit fees